JigmeNidup/bondchain/README.md

 - Send user-to-user signing requests by email.
 - Validate the target signer by CID hash from their NDI proof.
 - Verify a linked signature chain from requester to target signer.
+- Let citizens submit agency service requests with ordered officer workflows.
+- Let agency officers verify, sign, reject, and issue certificate credentials.
+- Verify an uploaded document hash and list all signatures recorded for that document.
-- Show a private history page for uploaded, sent, received, and signed documents.
+- Show a private history page for uploaded, sent, received, signed, and agency-service documents.

 NDI is only used for identity and session gating.
 Privy performs all cryptographic signing.